icure/icure-medical-device-node-js-boilerplate-app-template/README.md

 Once your app is created, rename the file `.env.default` to `.env` and complete the following values:
 - **PARENT_ORGANISATION_USERNAME**: The username of your parent organisation to manage medical data through your organisation,
 - **PARENT_ORGANISATION_TOKEN**: The application token (pwd) of your parent organisation to manage medical data through your organisation,
-- **PARENT_HEALTHCARE_PARTY_PUBLIC_KEY** (Optional): The public key of your parent organisation.
+- **PARENT_ORGANISATION_PUBLIC_KEY** (Optional): The public key of your parent organisation.
 Complete it only if you already generated cryptographic keys for your parent organisation,
-- **PARENT_HEALTHCARE_PARTY_PRIVATE_KEY** (Optional): The private key of your parent organisation.
+- **PARENT_ORGANISATION_PRIVATE_KEY** (Optional): The private key of your parent organisation.
 Complete it only if you already generated cryptographic keys for your parent organisation,
 - **HOST** (Optional): The host to use to start your Node.JS server (127.0.0.1 by default),
 - **PORT** (Optional): The port to use to start your Node.JS server (3000 by default),
 - **LOCAL_STORAGE_LOCATION** (Optional): The path to your local storage file (./scratch/localStorage by default)